 The Project Site is located within CA-SBA-6, a large prehistoric shell midden and lithic scatter that indicates seasonal prehistoric habitation.
-Because some remediation activities would occur within the site per regulatory requirements under the No Project Alternative, those are likely to also affect CA-SBA-6 and have similar impacts to those of the proposed Project and the Full Removal Alternative.
+Because some remediation activities would occur within the Site per regulatory requirements under the No Project Alternative, those are likely to also affect CA-SBA-6 and have similar impacts to those of the Proposed Project and the Full Removal Alternative.
+CA-SB-6 would not be affected by removal of the onshore portion of the former Platform Hazel and Hilda pipeline bundles and associated vault under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative.

-GHG emissions impacts would be less for the No Project Alternative since fewer pieces of equipment would be used than for the proposed Project.
-Similarly, the Full Removal Alternative would result in higher GHG emissions than those of the proposed Project as a result of needing additional equipment to effectuate the full removal of facilities.
+GHG emissions impacts would be less for the No Project Alternative since fewer pieces of equipment would be used than for the Proposed Project.
+Similarly, the Full Removal Alternative would result in higher GHG emissions than those of the Proposed Project as a result of needing additional equipment to effectuate the full removal of facilities.
+Under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative there would be slightly more GHG emissions since additional equipment would be needed for the added pipeline removal.

-Regarding land use impacts, the No Project Alternative, the proposed Project and the Full Removal Alternative would result in similar impacts since they would all result in some level of cleanup of the Project Site and would not conflict with any land use plan.
+Regarding land use impacts, the No Project Alternative, the Proposed Project, the Full Removal Alternative and the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative would result in similar impacts since they would all result in some level of cleanup of the Project Site and would not conflict with any land use plan.

-Noise impacts would be less for the No Project Alternative since fewer activities would occur in comparison to the proposed Project.
+Noise impacts would be less for the No Project Alternative since fewer activities would occur in comparison to the Proposed Project.
 Conversely, noise impacts for the Full Removal Alternative would be higher since additional activities generating noise would occur.
-However, peak noise would likely be the same as that for the proposed Projects since they involve similar noise producing activities.
-However, all these impacts are considered significant but mitigable with similar mitigation measures as those adopted for the proposed Project.
+Under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative there would be slightly more noise impacts than the Proposed Project since more activities would occur.
+However, peak noise would likely be the same as that for the Proposed Project since they involve similar noise producing activities.
+However, all these impacts are considered significant but mitigable with similar mitigation measures as those adopted for the Proposed Project.

-Traffic impacts would be less for the No Project Alternative than those of the proposed Project, although traffic impacts were not found to be significant as part of the analysis.
-Also, traffic impacts for the Full Removal Alternative are expected to be higher since more equipment would be removed generating more truck trips and added Project time, however, peak traffic impacts would likely be the same as the proposed Project.
-The Full Removal Alternative would likely have less than significant traffic impacts.
+Traffic impacts would be less for the No Project Alternative than those of the Proposed Project, although traffic impacts were not found to be significant as part of the analysis.
+Also, traffic impacts for the Full Removal Alternative and the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative are expected to be higher since more equipment would be removed generating more truck trips and added Project time, however, peak traffic impacts would likely be the same as the Proposed Project.
+The Full Removal Alternative and the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative would have less than significant traffic impacts.

-As the discussion above indicates, impacts from the various alternatives and the proposed Project are similar in classification for those impacts that are significant and mitigable.
+As the discussion above indicates, impacts from the various alternatives and the Proposed Project are similar in classification for those impacts that are significant and mitigable.
 There are also some slight differences in severity as indicated above for those impacts that are significant and mitigable and for those impacts that are less than significant.
-However, because the Full Removal Alternative would result in a long-term reduction of the significant and unavoidable impact of oil spills and the long term reduction of the potential biological and water resources impacts as a result of fully abandoning the facilities, the Full Removal Alternative is found to be the environmentally superior alternative.
+However, because the Full Removal Alternative is not considered feasible and there are no regulatory requirements for this alternative, this alternative is not considered environmentally superior.
+Finally, although the various alternatives have similar levels of impacts, the reduction of long-term geological impacts to the bluffs from elimination of the additional pipelines under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative results in this alternative being the environmentally superior alternative.